abcrun/dabobo-cli/README.md

 ![tip](https://raw.githubusercontent.com/abcrun/cousin/master/assets/tip.png)

-And then you can run `npm intall` and coding your project.
+And then you can run `npm install` and coding your project.